 The anesthesiologist spoke with a slow, thick drawl I felt more than I heard.
 He was tall and sturdy, wide with muscles that flexed when he talked.
-He was a long way from our Tennessee hills, but he seemed right at home next to my hospital bed, laughing thunderously at his own jokes while a nurse threaded IV fluids through a tube to the catheter in my forearm.
+He was a long way from the Tennessee hills where both our roots were sown, but he seemed right at home next to my hospital bed, laughing thunderously at his own jokes while a nurse threaded IV fluids through a tube to the catheter in my forearm.

-“You won’t remember any of what happens next,” he offered, and for the first time in I don’t how long, I relaxed, grateful for the help.
+“You won’t remember any of what happens next,” he offered.
+I breathed deeply and let my shoulders relax, grateful for the help.
 As the surgical team wheeled me back to the operating room, I flashed Randy a peace sign and hollered much louder than I needed to, “See ya later, sexy!”
 His worried face was the last thing I saw before everything went blank.

 In early February 2017, our experience of pregnancy after miscarriage was set against the backdrop of a world suddenly in peril.
 They weren’t related, exactly, but neither could we easily separate one from the other.
-We marched and boycotted and raged and mourned.
+We marched, boycotted, raged and mourned.
 We had to be mad and hurt and fired up and present and engaged and impactful while still finding joy and experiencing love – anything to keep the fight alive without burning out.
 For our little family, keeping the fight alive meant opening our hearts to this pregnancy and loving it deeply, which felt both like a luxury and a necessity.
-And it worked!
+And it actually worked.
 I was so high those first couple of weeks while we were falling in love all over again, urgently and with purpose, that it felt inconsistent with what everyone around me was feeling.
 Then again, it also felt kind of on time, because, like, what if this baby is the one who will turn it all around, for all of us?
 I can still access that high, even now.
-It was fraught and complicated but real, despite the searing understanding that it could end.
+It was fraught and complicated but real, despite the very recent understanding that it could end.

 We had no intention of waiting the usual 11 weeks for our first OB appointment, so I called my doctor’s office to get on their calendar at the earliest time they might be able to detect cardiac activity.
 They called that visit a viability scan, which was underwhelming.